awsdocs/amazon-chime-sdk-developer-guide/doc_source/record-audio.md

 *Description* – The terminator used to stop recording—one of the terminators passed in the `RecordingTerminators` parameter\.
 If the recording stops after reaching maximum duration \(`DurationInSeconds`\) or because of silence \(`SilenceDurationInSeconds`\), this key\-value pair is not included in the output\.

 **Error handling**
-For validation errors, the SIP media application calls the Lambda function with the appropriate error message\.
+For validation errors, the SIP media application calls the AWS Lambda function with the appropriate error message\.
 The following table lists the possible error messages\.

 |  Error  |  Message  |  Reason  |